*This post contains affiliate links to stuff I love

 Step four: Start to follow your curiosity.
 Explore some learning options at Creative Live.
 Use your journal or a notebook to capture everything that inspires you.
 (Check out my printable packs that you can use to get creative and have fun with on your self-education journey)

-Step five: Want to be a knowledge broker like me, in your own niche?
+Step five: Want to share your knowledge, like I do, in your own niche?
 It is projected the knowledge business will be a billion dollar a day industry by 2025.
 This is great news for those who have no passion to follow, because you have an opportunity to share what you know with others, and profit from your knowledge, skills, and experience.

 Remember, education is changing.
 We are no longer limiting our learning to a classroom.
 So, by picking a skill or topic you can immerse yourself in and then teach others about is a very viable career path these days.

 I hope I’ve helped you believe that even if you don’t have a passion to follow, there are steps you can take to cultivate your own damn passion.
 It can take some creative brainstorming to come up with an idea that combines your experience, skills, knowledge, and interests into one business, but I, and many others, are living proof that it can be done.